 Who knew the Asa Candler connection to Cartersville was so varied and deep.
 This has been a sleeping story waiting to be told and has escaped our citizens for over 100 years.

-It is now time to properly place Asa Candler more prominently within our county history.
+It is now time to properly place Asa Candler more prominently within our county history and prominent personalities.

 Candler, John, Untitled biographical sketch of Asa Candler, Typed manuscript, (1929) Charles Howard Candler Papers, Special Collections, Robert W. Woodruff Library, Emory University

 The Standard & Express, Cartersville Newspaper ad, 1/10/1872, P 4

 The Standard & Express, Cartersville Newspaper ad, 1/11/1872, P 4

 The Standard & Express, Cartersville Newspaper, Sayer and Kirkpatrick article, 5/6/1875

 Tribune News, March 25, 1926, Article, Large Gift Memory Late Mrs. Harris

 Tribune News, March 14, 1929, Asa Candler Obituary